Search

 Pancreas transplant surgery usually lasts about three to six hours, depending on whether you are having a pancreas transplant alone or kidney and pancreas transplants at the same time.

-After the Pancreas Transplant procedure
+After Pancreas Transplant

 After your pancreas transplant, you can expect to: